junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 2. Bring along a HDMI device which plugs into the projector.
 Cinema Atmos hardware can play back consumer formats such as EC3.
 NB: EC3 has reduced objects.

 I have tested neither workflow.
 Depending on budget or other factors, you may need to monitor on a Atmos-certified facility &/ use more standard workflows.

+### DAMF, ADM, and IMF IAB are the same quality
+FALSE, IMF IAB is reduced quality since the automation is quantized, and so IMF IAB (MXF) to ADM conversions should be avoided.

 ### Dolby charges license fees per title